-Tuition equity means that undocumented students who earn a high school diploma or Graduate Educational Development certificate in Oregon and meet certain other requirements will be allowed to pay resident tuition rates, and will not be required to pay nonresident tuition rates for a set period of time.
+Tuition equity is an Oregon law that allows certain undocumented students who earn a high school diploma or Graduate Educational Development (GED) certificate in Oregon and meet certain other requirements will be allowed to pay resident tuition rates, and will not be required to pay nonresident tuition rates for a set period of time.
 On April 2, 2013, Governor John Kitzhaber signed into law the legislative bill on tuition equity, House Bill 2787, directing the Oregon State Board of Higher Education to provide tuition equity at Oregon's public universities.